QilinGu/ComputerScienceFundamentalsII/README.md

 # ComputerScienceFundamentalsII
+Computer Science 1027 - A continuation of Computer Science 1026A/B. Data organization and manipulation; abstract data types and their implementations in an object-oriented setting (Java); lists, stacks, queues, trees; pointers; recursion; file handling and storage.

 ## Billing Service
 Build a customer billing service for magazine subscribers as a Java program.
 Magazines are available in both digital and print formats at different prices.
 Given a list of customers and their magazine subscription information and a list of magazines and their prices you are to generate bills for each customer.